iamfrisbee/wordpress-image/README.md

 This image can be used to quickly standup a wordpress site locally.

+## Mount directories

+Mount the directories that are custom in your environment like plugins or themes to `/var/www/html`.
+For example, if you are trying to do theme development, you can mount your themes folder to `./themes:/var/www/html/themes`

 ## Environment variables

 All environment variables are optional and likely not needed if you are just developing locally.